wechaty/docusaurus/jekyll/_posts/2021-10-20-wechaty-tutorials-final-blog.md

 We have been a part of **Google Season of Docs 2021** for creating and improving the **Wechaty documentation**, specifically the [Tutorials](https://wechaty.js.org/docs/tutorials/) section.
 It was an amazing journey of **17 weeks** (roughly 4 months) contributing to the Wechaty documentation, during which we got an opportunity to try out and learn a lot about the Wechaty bots.
 When we initially started contributing to the Docs, we didn't have any idea about how Wechaty bots can be created that runs on various instant messaging (IM) systems like [WhatsApp](https://www.whatsapp.com/) and [Wechat](https://www.wechat.com/).
 But gradually we became comfortable with building the bots and started building the documentation.

-A brief introduction about us available below.
+A brief introduction about us is available below.

 ### Souvik Biswas
 > email: `sbis1999@gmail.com`